oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-02-optional.md

 > The `CWE-596` is deprecated in version 4.13.

-> A tool MAY suggest to replace the deprecated CWE with its replacement or closes equivalent.
+> A tool MAY suggest to replace the deprecated CWE with its replacement or closest equivalent.